 Loss of biodiversity doesn’t gain media coverage as extensively as it should.
 Organizations and large industries are now raising awareness globally.
 Even so, individuals are still unfamiliar with what it is and the depth of its effects.

 Read more as we discuss the causes and effects.
-Including the dangers it poses, making this a primary environmental concern.
+Including the dangers it poses, which make this a primary environmental concern.

 An Overview of Biodiversity

 Biodiversity is the foundation of our ecosystem.
-It is the variability of living organisms from different ecosystems.
-This includes marine and other aquatic ecosystems.
+It is the variability of living organisms from different ecosystems, including marine and other aquatic ecosystems.
 Managed and unmanaged ecosystems are all included in biodiversity.

 This means that plantations, farms, and croplands are also part of biodiversity.